-Many Gen Xers are currently in the last years of parenting growing teens or supporting their young adult children in college.
-They may also be in caregiving roles to their parents, stretching their resources of time, money, and energy quite thin.
+Many Gen Xers are navigating the challenges of parenting growing teens or supporting their young adult children in college.
+At the same time, many are also stepping into caregiving roles for their aging parents, stretching their time, money, and energy resources thin.

-If you’re a Gen Xer and feeling the pressure of planning for retirement and taking care of your loved ones, you may be doing better than you realize.
+If you're a Gen Xer feeling the pressure of planning for retirement and caring for your loved ones, you may be doing better than you realize.

-Here are a few statistics to serve as barometers of how you’re doing compared to other Gen Xers.
+Here are a few statistics to help you gauge how you're doing compared to other Gen Xers.

 If you’re over 50, take advantage of massive discounts and financial resources